 How To Sell Online With Worthy

 Free Secure Pickup - Describe your valuable and schedule a secure shipment.
-Your item will be shipped to our offices via FedEx and is insured for up to $100,000 by Lloyds of London.
+Your valuable will be shipped to our offices via FedEx and fully insured by brokers at Lloyds of London.

 We Do All The Work - Once your item arrives at our offices, it is screened and put into our secure tracking system.